notiz-dev/cookiemonster/README.md

 3. Cookie Consent checks the browser [LocalStorage](#cookie-consent), if the consent is not saved it will open up automatically.

-4. Use `CookieConsentService` to reopen and delete the consent
+4. Use `CookieConsentService` to show and delete the consent, access the cookie selection or pick out one cookie:

 ```ts
 import { Component } from '@angular/core';